tilt-dev/company/product-principles/README.md

 ## Declarative over imperative
 Inspired by modern container orchestration like Kubernetes, Tilt is designed with a _declarative_ interface in mind.
 Users are encouraged to describe their desired local development system state in a Tiltfile, and Tilt will approach that state quickly, or surface errors explaining why it's not possible.
 We want teams focused on the hard work of building value-add apps for their business, and not struggle with the messiness of many systems and services, and their interdependencies.
 Tilt should simplify that for you.

+At the same time, we chose Starlark (a Python dialect) as the language of Tiltfiles.
+Tilt thus offers users to progressively take advantage of the flexibility of Tilt with _imperative_ programming, in a simple language that users can quickly recognize and thus be productive with.